apache/couchdb/src/docs/src/best-practices/jsdevel.rst

-CouchDB version 3.4 and higher include a background scanner which can be used traverse all the databases and design documents and run them agaiinst Spidermonkey and the QuickJS engine and report any discrepancies in the logs.
+CouchDB version 3.4 and higher include a background scanner which can be used traverse all the databases and design documents and run them agaiinst SpiderMonkey and the QuickJS engine and report any discrepancies in the logs.
 That could be a useful run before deciding to switch to QuickJS as the default JavaScript engine.